Arriva Rail North

-Arriva Rail North Limited, branded as Northern by Arriva, was a train operating company in Northern England which began operating the Northern franchise on 1 April 2016 and inherited units from the previous operator Northern Rail.
+Arriva Rail North Limited, branded as Northern by Arriva, was a British train operating company which began operating the Northern franchise on 1 April 2016 and inherited units from the previous operator Northern Rail.
 A subsidiary of Arriva UK Trains, Northern was the largest train franchise in the United Kingdom in terms of the size of the network and the number of weekly services run.
 Its trains called at 528 stations, about a quarter of all stations in the country; of these stations 476 were operated by Northern.
-On 1 March 2020, Arriva Rail North Limited ceased to operate and all operations were handed to HM Government's Operator of Last Resort.
+On 1 March 2020, Arriva Rail North Limited ceased to operate and all operations were handed to HM Government's Operator of last resort.

 During the preceding Northern Rail franchise passenger numbers increased from 73 million to 97 million between 2004 and 2016 and as a result the new franchise was tendered on a growth basis, allowing for a £500 million investment in 101 new-built trains: the diesel Class 195 and electric Class 331.
 Introduced into service in July 2019, these were the first new-build trains for the Northern franchise since the introduction of the Class 333 in 2001, with further orders possible if the new units encouraged passenger growth and improved passenger satisfaction.
 The new rolling stock allowed for the first Pacer trains to be retired in August 2019.

 Since the franchise began in April 2016, it had been beset by worsening punctuality, perceived poor customer service, frequent industrial action by staff, and delays in introducing new rolling stock.
 The franchise was badly affected by the May 2018 timetable fallout and punctuality struggled to recover.
 The franchise was scheduled to run until 2025 and had an option for an additional year, which was dependent on performance.